 The blind is housed at the bottom of the cassette and flynet at the top.
 The metal bar can be pulled up or down as required.
-On some models there is a silver retaining clip that holds the two together.
-Rock the clip back to release.

 CAUTION: Never leave the blinds fully closed in direct sunlight, even for a short period of time or heat will accumulate between the window and the blind, resulting in a damaged window.